joedaws/solitaire/README.md

 A CLI for [solitaire](https://en.wikipedia.org/wiki/Patience_(game)) (Klondike).

 # Usage

-After install the `solitaire` executable call it to
+- `solitaire help` display the available functionality
-- generate a random solitaire game
+- `solitaire new` start a new game
-- display all possible next states
+- `solitaire info` see information about the current game

 # Setup